-Appcharge is a global payment and commerce platform for mobile game publishers, headquartered in Tel Aviv, Israel, with offices in Helsinki, London, and Seoul.
+Appcharge is a global payment and commerce platform for mobile game publishers, headquartered in Tel Aviv, Israel, with offices in Helsinki, London, Seoul, California, Beijing, and Istanbul.[1]
 The company provides software and APIs that allow publishers to operate direct-to-consumer (DTC) storefronts and alternative in-app billing.
-Appcharge reports serving more than 100 games and processing in excess of US$500 million in DTC transactions each year.[1]
+Appcharge reports serving more than 150 games and processing in excess of US$1 billion in DTC transactions each year.[2]

 History